SecondaryMaths

 This is erroneous.
 The correct value is 3.
 BODMAS has failed us.
 Shame on BODMAS!

-We can’t have a magic mnemonic that doesn’t work all of the time.
+We can’t have a magic mnemonic that doesn’t always work.
 Suppose it decided not to work at an important moment.

-“We can’t have a magic mnemonic that doesn’t work all of the time”
+“We can’t have a magic mnemonic that doesn’t always work”

 And, in fact, one of those occasions happened to have occurred in that GCSE paper.